Page 143

 By Jack Joseph Smith

-"What's happening Animal!"
-"Listen Prankster, real estate is what's happening.
-The Prankster oughta mortgage a shack for two fifty a day.
-Listen, in a couple years the hippies will be out.
-The carpet bagers with Miami Beach for a mind will be on the sand.
+"What's happening Animal!
+"Listen Prankster; realistate's what's happening.
+The Prankster oughta' morgage a shack for two fifty a day; Listen; In a couple years the hippies will be out.
+The carpet bagers with Miami Beach fer a mind will be on the sand.
 Hightone and gloss, no stain.
-Tear down the wood and adobes.
-Dump it in the L.A. dumps.
-Sheet rock for the encasement of glass.
-No worry, the smog will stop the winds.
-No problems Prankster; in L.A. the image is free.
-I mean, anyone can see a movie star in the streets, and then go out and buy a country undershirt to go Beyond? it, I mean, any filled up cost of living in
+Tear down the wood and adobe.
+Dump it in the L.A. dump; Sheet rock for the encasement of glass.
+No worry, the smog will stop the wind.
+No problems Prankster; In L.A. the image is free.
+I mean, anyone can see a movie star in the streets; and them go out and buy a country undershirt to go Beyond it, I mean, any filled up cost of living in-

 Original Scan